bahrus/xtal-element/README.md

 }
 ```

-These two functions, mergeStr, and propUp, can be used independently of each other, and don't impose any arbitrary data structure requirements.
-They also try to minimize assumptions.
+These two functions, mergeStr, and propUp, can be used independently of each other, and don't impose any arbitrary data structure requirements (in particular the PropDef structure).
+The functions try to minimize assumptions, in other words.

 But the resulting code is a bit of a mind twister.